MBA Degree Guide

 Download a GMAT timer

-If you want to make sure you’re answering questions quickly and accurately, a GMAT timer can help you stay on the rails.
-There are free web-based options like this one, or you can download a timer.
+If you want to make sure you're answering questions quickly and accurately, a GMAT timer can help you stay on the rails.
+There are free web-based options, or you can download a timer.
 Either way, making sure you are managing your time well on the exam is crucial to crushing the GMAT.

 Buy a book

 It's an easy one to forget with all the snazzy resources out there, but there are GMAT books—real ones made of paper.
 A good book can help you build a plan and keep you on track to make your studying a success.